 It’s an exciting time in television in that you can barely call it TV anymore.
 Now people are streaming to all sort of devices, using all sorts of services.
 These allow you to take your shows with you anywhere you go and watch them on your phone, tablet, or computer.

-In many cases you can stream apps like Amazon Prime or EPSN to watch games on the cruise.
+In many cases you can stream apps like Amazon Prime or EPSN to watch any game you want on the cruise.
 However, be ready for some possible hiccups.

 First is the internet connection while at sea.
-Cruise lines all offer Internet service, but it can be difficult to have a great connection at sea.
+Cruise lines all offer internet service, but it can be difficult to have a great connection at sea.
 Weather, location, and the number of people using the service can all impact the picture quality.
+The good news is that most times, it’s perfectly fine but may not always be in high definition.

 One other thing to watch for?
 Many streaming apps have location filters on them, meaning that if you are connecting from a place outside of the United States, then you may be blocked from accessing your subscription.